tioramadhn/Aplikasi-MVC-Data-Mahasiswa-CRUDS/README.md

 # Aplikasi-MVC (Data Mahasiswa) ++ CRUDS
 The MVC application is an application that applies the concept of modeling, view, control, with PHP OOP (Object Oriented Programming).
-In this application, we can CRUD student data into a more structured system <br>
+In this application, we can CRUD student data into a more structured system <br><br>
 Preview : <br>
 ![ezgif com-gif-maker](https://user-images.githubusercontent.com/70335258/113508016-e032bb00-9577-11eb-8de6-f723b51e51f7.gif)